 Registrants who complete the Immunization Competency Course for RNs and RPNs or the Immunization Competency Course for Pharmacists and Other Health Professionals are eligible to claim 15 hours of continuing education credits under Category F – Prescribing Authority.

-Naturopathic physicians who compound, dispense or administer immunoprophylactic agents identified by the BC Centre for Disease Control (BCCDC) must possess the competencies established by the BCCDC and follow decision support tools established by BCCDC.
+Naturopathic physicians only compound, dispense, or administer immunoprophylactic agents identified by the BC Centre for Disease Control (BCCDC).

 In order to apply for certification to administer vaccines, naturopathic physicians must:

 - Have the status of full registration under s.
 46 of the College’s Bylaws;